 Drawing the Line Between Corporal Punishment and Child Abuse

 States around the country are drawing the line between permissible and excessive corporal punishment in different places.
 Regardless of where that line is drawn, in high-conflict custody cases, there is always a danger that one parent could accuse the other of child abuse to try to get a leg up in litigation.
-In highly contentious custody cases, family lawyers should advise their clients to be mindful of their use of corporal punishment, since it makes them vulnerable to allegations of abuse.

 New Study Finds Surprising Inconsistencies in Child Support Rates